Resilience of dynamical systems: Example

 \subsubsection{Nonlinear transient dynamics}

-The return time (Definition \ref{return_time_general}) does not admit an explicit closed form.
+The return time (Definition~\ref{return_time_general}) does not admit an explicit closed form.
 Therefore, we employ a routine to estimate it numerically.
-In Figure \ref{table_result} we show an approximation of the mean return time from the set $C=(L,1)$ estimated via a Monte Carlo simulation (uniform sampling on the set $(L+10^{-7},1)$ with $10000$ points) depending on the parameters $r\in[0.01,0.5]$ and $L\in[0.5,1]$.
+In Figure~\ref{table_result} we show an approximation of the mean return time from the set $C=(L,1)$ estimated via a Monte Carlo simulation (uniform sampling on the set $(L+10^{-7},1)$ with $10000$ points) depending on the parameters $r\in[0.01,0.5]$ and $L\in[0.05,0.95]$.
 For all points, the return time is approximated via a finite-time integration ending when the considered trajectory achieves $1-10^{-10}$.
-The considered problem can also be interpreted as a gradient system.
-Its resistance $W$ (Definition~\ref{potential_def}) is obtained as
+Note that the considered problem can also be interpreted as a gradient system.
+Thus, we are able to derive its resistance $W$ (Definition~\ref{potential_def}) as

-The intensity of attraction $\mathcal{I}$ (Definition~\ref{intensity_def}) is obtained by calculating the maximum of $f$ on the interval $[L,1].$ We show the behaviour of $\mathcal{I}(x^*)$ depending on $r\in[0.01,0.5]$ and $L\in[0.5,1]$ in Figure \ref{table_result_cont}.
+The intensity of attraction $\mathcal{I}$ (Definition~\ref{intensity_def}) is obtained by calculating the maximum of $f$ on the interval $[L,1].$ We show the behaviour of $\mathcal{I}(x_1)$ depending on $r\in[0.01,0.5]$ and $L\in[0.05,0.95]$ in Figure~\ref{table_result_cont}.